miku/rentable/README.md

 that says [Sync with Google now](http://localhost/rentable/sync).
 After that the objects should be in the database and should be visible on the map.

+If the spreadsheet has been updated, you must sync again to get the newest data.

 Navigating
 ==========